EvanKirsch/fs25-nwt/README.md

 # NWT - Farming Simulator 25 Net Worth Tracker
-NWT adds a new screen to FS25 to easily view your farm's value and track the value over time.
-If you would like to use the mod before it becomes avaiable see the "Manual Install Instructions" section below.
+NWT adds a new screen to FS25 with two tabs to easily view your farm's value and track the value over time.

 ![screenshot 1](https://github.com/EvanKirsch/fs25_nwt/blob/master/screenshoots/Screenshot_1.jpg)

+### Dev Console Commands
+  - `nwtBuildHistory` - rebuilds fake value history from previous day
+  - `nwtToggleDebug` - toggles debug mode for the mod
+  - `nwtGetFarmValue` - calculates the current farm value
+  - [ ] `nwtFarmValueToCSV <file location>` - exports the farms current value to CSV.
+Optional param of the absolute file location of the file to be saved.
+The defualt save location is `<save game location>/nwt_farm_value.csv`
+  - `nwtFarmValueHistoryToCSV <file location>` - exports the farms value history to CSV.
+Optional param of the absolute file location of the file to be saved.
+The defualt save location is `<save game location>/nwt_famr_value_history.csv`

 ### Manual Install Instructions
 1. Download `FS25_netWorthTracker.zip` from the latest release on the [releases page](https://github.com/EvanKirsch/fs25_nwt/releases)